Pedro Rosselló: Governor (1993–2001)

-Rosello's last term as governor (1998-2001) was plagued with numerous political scandals, many of them related to the use of public funds for personal gain by government officials as well as by members of Rosello's PNP political party.
+Rosello's last term as governor (1998–2001) was plagued with numerous political scandals, many of them related to the use of public funds for personal gain by government officials as well as by members of Rosello's PNP political party.
 Among the charges was the use of government funds that had been allocated for treating Puerto Ricans suffering from AIDS which were instead used to finance Rosello's political campaign.
 Some funds intended for public education were also diverted for personal or party gain.
 After a new governor took over in 2001 (Sila María Calderón Serra) more evidence of Rosello-era scandals was still coming to light.

 Vieques controversy

 In April 1999, a U.S. Navy bomber misfired its missiles at a practice range and struck the main watch-post on the island of Vieques, killing David Sanes, a civilian employee of the Navy.
 The protests that followed on the small island gathered international attention (see Navy-Vieques protests).
 Governor Rosselló supported the immediate exit of the Navy, appearing before the Senate Armed Services Committee pressing the Senators, among them John Warner and James Inhofe, to immediately take action so that the Navy could withdraw its troops from the island.
 In 2000, Rosselló and then President Bill Clinton signed an agreement that the Navy would withdraw from Vieques by the year 2003, if voters in Vieques ratified the agreement in a referendum.
 The agreement included $40 million in public works in Vieques.
 After Clinton and Rosselló left office, the administration of the next Governor of Puerto Rico, Sila Calderón, rescinded this agreement.
 Despite political grandstanding from the Calderón administration calling of an earlier withdrawal, the Navy left Vieques on May 1, 2003, the same date President Clinton and Governor Rosselló had agreed upon.

 After finishing his term, amid controversy over the growing number of corruption cases involving members of his party and administration, Rosselló moved to the Boston area where he taught on the faculty of the Harvard Kennedy School at Harvard University.
-He later moved to Virginia, where he first served as a fellow at the Woodrow Wilson International Center for Scholars and later taught public health at George Washington University in Washington, DC.
+He later moved to Virginia, where he first served as a fellow at the Woodrow Wilson International Center for Scholars and later taught public health at George Washington University in Washington, D.C.

 In 2003, Rosselló returned to politics and won his party's nomination for the gubernatorial candidacy in a primary election against his successor as PNP leader, Carlos Pesquera.
 In the 2004 Puerto Rico Elections the PNP won majorities in both houses of the Legislature, the mayorships of 42 of the island's 78 municipalities and the Resident Commissioner post in the U.S. Congress.
 However, the position of governor was given then to incumbent Resident Commissioner Aníbal Acevedo Vilá who won by razor-thin margin in a highly controversial PR Supreme Court decision that many still hold was politically motivated.